nativesintech/nativesintech.org/README.md

 - Clone this repository to your desktop (or somewhere else on your computer): `git clone git@github.com:nativesintech/natives-in-tech.git`
 - From the terminal, install dependencies: `$ yarn install`
 - From the terminal, run the app in development mode: `$ yarn start`
-- You now have app running and can browse to `localhost:3333` to see it live!
+- You now have the app running and can browse to `localhost:3333` to see it live!

 ## Road Map 🗺